takahirosuzuki1980/FAST-iCLIP/README.md

 1. Prepare 2 FASTQ or FASTQ.gz files corresponding to the two replicates for the iCLIP experiment.

-2. Duplicate removal (see 2a), quality filter, and trim adapter from the 3' end from the reads
+2. Duplicate removal, quality filter, and trim adapter from the 3' end from the reads
+  - Duplicate removal:
+	  - This step takes advantage of the fact that 5' end of each read has a random barcode.
+	  - Each initial starting molecule that was RT'd will have a unique barcode.
+	  - Therefore, PCR duplicates are removed by collapsing molecules with identical 5' barcode sequences.
   - RT primer is cleaved, leaving adapters.
   - Remove adapter region from the 3' end of the read.
   - The adapter is an optional input parameter.
-  - Default is to remove sequnces less than N=33 reads.
+  - Default is to remove sequences less than N=33 nucleotides.
   - Q33 specifies the quality score encoding format.

-2a.
-Remove duplicates.
-  - This step takes advantage of the fact that 5' end of each read has a random barcode.
-  - Each initial starting molecule that was RT'd will have a unique barcode.
-  - Therefore, PCR duplicates are removed by collapsing molecules with identical 5' barcode sequences.

 3. After duplicate removal, remove the 5' barcode sequence.
+Default is 13 nt removed.

 4. We then map to a repeat index, then to a tRNA index, then to a genome index.
   - We only keep reads that are unique and perfectly aligned.